 Of course, toppings might be the most fun thing to decide on as you can go sweet and fruity or nutty and salty in your recipe.
 I like to add maple syrup or a little bit of peanut butter on mine.
 Add whatever topping you like to your recipes as long as you don't mess up your diet goals.

-What are some of your favorite recipes?
-Mine is definitely protein donuts and protein ice cream.
 For people with diabetes, don't worry because there are diabetes-friendly protein powders you can use.

 Let us know if you have any recipe in mind.